millerk22/emc2-labs/EMC2-Labs-Winter/bst.rst

 .. note::
     We didn't create a ``Node`` class to go in our ``Tree`` class.
 This is because each node in a tree can be a tree itself.
 This is the recursive nature of trees.

-To create a simple tree, we just have to create many happy little trees.
+To create a simple tree, we just have to create many sub-trees.

 .. code-block:: python